 Section 103.
 Need-Based Grants to Qualified Local Educational Agencies includes eligibility requirements and other provisions for the competitive grant program.
 States shall allocate all funds competitively to LEAs based on the poverty level of the school, fiscal limitations to raise funds to improve school facilities, and the severity of the need to improve school facilities.
-For the FY 2022 funds, States must prioritize subgrants to fund projects necessary to reopen schools in line with Center for Disease and Control and Prevention (CDC) guidelines.
 States must also ensure that the distribution of grants represents the geographic diversity of the State.
 States must set reasonable thresholds for whether schools meet high percentages or high numbers of students living in poverty for eligibility.
 States may distribute up to 10% of the total allocation of grants to enable LEAs to leverage existing public programs or public-private partnerships to expand access to high-speed broadband sufficient for digital learning.
 Section 103 also includes the requirements for an LEA application.